Borden Grammar School: Old Bordenian Association

-The Old Bordenian Association (OBA) is open to all former pupils and staff of Borden Grammar School.
+The Old Bordenian Association (OBA) is a registered educational charity (registered in England and Wales number 1209591).
+The charity draws its membership from past pupils and staff of Borden Grammar School.

-The OBA was established in 1912 and re-established in 1925, following an interregnum caused by the First World War.
+The OBA was established in 1912 and re-established in 1925, following a period of abeyance during the First World War.
+The Association's badge is similar to the School badge, but with three crescents on a maroon rather than blue background.

+The Association supports the School financially, by fund-raising for extra-curricular enrichment, and practically with the skillset of its membership.
+In recent years, the OBA has provided a minibus for the School, and contributed toward the costs of refurbishing the school's Barrow Library and the foundation of a well-being garden, in addition to offering career mentoring to current pupils and recent leavers.

-The OBA supports the School financially by funding extra-curricular enrichment and practically with the skillset of its membership.
-The OBA funded two war memorials dedicated to Old Bordenians who fell in the First and Second World Wars.
-In 1931, a brick-and-timber sports pavilion was constructed and dedicated to the fallen Old Bordenians of the First World War.
-This was replaced by a modern brick building, which was rededicated in 2004.
-Wooden plaques placed over the entrances to individual classrooms within the School commemorate the names of the fallen Old Bordenians of the First World War.
+The OBA has long honoured the memory of the School's military casualties.
+In 1931, a brick-and-timber sports pavilion was constructed and dedicated to the fallen Old Bordenians of the First World War; this was replaced by a modern brick building, which was rededicated in 2004.
 The School's clock tower was unveiled in 1949, and commemorates the fallen Old Bordenians of the Second World War.
-In recent years, the OBA has provided a minibus for the School, and contributed toward the costs of refurbishing the school's William Barrow Library and the foundation of a well-being garden, in addition to offering career mentoring to current pupils and recent leavers.

-The OBA's annual journal, The Maroon, was first published in 1937 and replaced by a website in 2009.
-The name ‘Maroon’ was derived from a signal rocket, used to summon crew or assistance, which creates a bright flash and a loud bang.

-The Association badge is similar to the School badge, but with three crescents on a maroon- rather than blue-coloured background.

-The OBA holds an annual reunion dinner, each spring, held inside the Old Hall.
-The OBA also organises a Remembrance Service on the Saturday closest to Remembrance Sunday, honouring all those Old Bordenians who have lost their lives in the armed conflicts of the Twentieth Century.
+In 2011, the OBA funded two war memorials that record the names of all those Old Bordenians who fell in armed conflict in the Twentieth Century.
+Since then, wooden plaques have been placed over the entrances to individual classrooms within the School and commemorate the names of the Old Bordenians killed in the First World War.
+The OBA formerly held a Remembrance Service on the Saturday closest to Remembrance Sunday, honouring all those Old Bordenians who have lost their lives in the armed conflicts of the Twentieth Century.
+Since 2020, the OBA has joined with the school to hold a combined Remembrance Service on the school day closest to Armistice Day.

+The Association's annual journal, The Maroon, was first published in 1937 and replaced by a website, the eMaroon in 2009.
+The origin of the name ‘Maroon’ is unclear: the first edition of the magazine suggests that it might have been derived from a signal rocket of that name, used to summon crew or assistance, or simply from the colour that was already in use by the Association.

-In addition to these annual events, the OBA maintains the Old Bordenian Football Club and retains a strong association with the Sittingbourne Hockey Club (formerly the Old Bordenian Hockey Club) which has a clubhouse and pitch onsite.
+The OBA holds an annual reunion dinner each spring, held inside the Old Hall.
+The OBA maintains the Old Bordenian Football Club and retains a strong association with the Sittingbourne Hockey Club (formerly the Old Bordenian Hockey Club), which has a clubhouse and pitch onsite.